Sunday, February 15, 2026

 Thursday.

 The Florida Keys in April are warm but not oppressive.
 Sun on the water.
-A normal day.
+A morning like every other morning.

 Shortly after noon, I received a call in the Surveillance & Warning (S&W) Center.